familyfriendlymikey/blender-vse/README.md

 - `c` to concatenate selected strips to the left.
 - `Shift + c` to concatenate all strips in channel to the left.
 - `Shift + S` to bring SELECTION to cursor.
+- `Shift + S` will bring all clips to the cursor, lined up vertically.
+You can use this to sync cuts to music by selecting many cuts at once, bring them to your cursor, use `Ctrl + Middle Mouse Click Drag Vertically` to compress the view vertically, and see which strips fit the timing well.
 - `d` to duplicate strips.

 ### Navigation